 If you’re venturing forth on a thousand mile plus road trip as the only adult, you’ll need a break.

-One thing we did on our drive was stop in Pennsylvania so that I could have coffee with a great work friend I hadn’t seen in awhile.
+Our road trip schedule included a stop in Pennsylvania, so that I could have coffee with a great work friend I hadn’t seen in a while.
 We met at a playground and chatted while the kids ran around and played.
-Sure it ate up a few hours of drive time, but it was our last day of driving and by then I needed the adult conversation.
+Sure, it ate up a few hours of drive time, but it was our last day of driving and by then I needed the adult conversation.
 To say that it reenergized me for the rest of the trip would be an understatement.
 Work in a friend visit if you can!

 There are a lot of planners out there.
 They map out the whole road trip, potential stops, and book hotels for the route.
-You know what this doesn’t factor in?
+Do you know what this doesn’t factor in?
 Real life.

 That doesn’t mean I wait until we feel like stopping to look for a place to stay.
 First I pick our chain.
 Staying in one chain for the entire trip normalizes things for my kids and is one of our main road trip survival tricks.
 They know what to expect, what the room will look like, what breakfast will look like, and I know that I’ll be earning points and loyalty with one brand.